 Destiny looks differently inside the Mystery.

-I’ve been mired for months in editing from an editor’s viewpoint: eliminating passive voice, pruning prepositional phrases, reducing qualifiers and general nouns, pulling out clichés, all the time deliberating whether or not the chapter is driven by its key message.
+I’ve been mired for months in words from an editor’s viewpoint: eliminating passive voice, pruning prepositional phrases, reducing qualifiers and general nouns, pulling out clichés, weighing American rules of grammar and spelling versus the British ones I prefer, all the time deliberating whether or not the chapter is driven by its key message.

 Gods, how dull.

 Why did I ever want to be a writer, I pout.
 The creative act of writing—the initial upwelling and outpouring—seems only a modest percentage of the time invested, while the bulk of hours are spent editing.
 Re-editing.
 My enthusiasm for this particular project has long since waned and the editorial work feels little more than toil and drudgery.
 I am willing and determined, yes, but inspiration has slipped away behind the clouds.